OctopusDeploy/blog/blog/2019-08/using-template-files-in-k8s/index.md

 ![](local-docker.png "width=500")
 *When run directly by Docker, the web server exposes the raw template file.*

-## Working with Docket Images, Without Using Docker
+## Working with Docker images, without using Docker

 As we move the deployment to Octopus, the first step is to download and unpack a Docker image.
 Typically all interaction with Docker images and repositories is done with the `docker` cli tool.
 Always having to run the Docker daemon isn't terribly efficient though, and so additional third party tools have been developed to work with Docker images outside of the Docker daemon.